BSidesSF/bsidessf.github.io/cfp.md

 **What:** BSidesSF 2018 Call For Papers

-**When:** BSidesSF will take place at City View at Metreon in San Francisco, CA, USA, from April 15-16, 2018.
+**When:** BSidesSF will take place at City View at Metreon in San Francisco from April 15-16, 2018.
 The Call for Papers will close on January 30, 2018 at 11:59 PM PST.

 **How:** Complete the Call for Papers Form [here!](https://docs.google.com/forms/d/e/1FAIpQLSeHe0wEubiN0SJzZo0V8xyB6fvjw8O1Do3Cs3Ao3fGO-GtQ2Q/viewform)